 Most Americans have multiple tax brackets at the same time.
 The reason for this is the progressive scale system.
 This applies in any case to the Federal Income Tax, but in some cases also to the State Income Tax.

-Example: If you earn $80,000 a year in the US, your calculation would look something like this:
+Example: If you earn $ 80,000 a year in the US, your calculation would look something like this in 2025:

 The Property Tax is a local tax and, for most American homeowners, also the highest tax they pay at the local level.
 It is due on houses and land - sometimes even on cars.